<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 World Health Organization Drug Dictionary (WHO Drug or WHODD)

-WHO Drug Dictionary works in a similar way to MedDRA, but is used to code medications.
-Verbatim terms (the medication names) are coded to a hierarchy of terms (coded term, preferred term and to ATC level 4), for example;
+WHO Drug Dictionary works in a similar way to MedDRA but is used to code medications.
+Verbatim terms (the medication names) are coded to a hierarchy of terms (Preferred name and to ATC level 4), as demonstrated below in our table.

 A